 In a recent study, it was found that as many as 30% of children on the autism spectrum engage in self-injurious behavior like head banging or skin picking.
-This is an alarming issue for families with children on the autism spectrum.
+This is an alarming issue for families with children on the autism spectrum who are looking for the right solution.

 In this guide, we discuss the causes and strategies to help your child reduce self-injurious behavior.